alan-turing-institute/data-safe-haven-team/WaysofWork.md

   -  ForPrioritisation: use this always that you have created a story that still needs to be discussed and approved
   -  Funding/project: Core DSH (ELA), SATRE, TRESA
   -  Milestone: Choose a milestone by according to the time period when it should be addressed.
     -  No clear milestone?: It is okay, but please do mark its status in the project correctly.
-If the story is not approved it will have no status, if it has been approved to work on but not decided when then it will be
+If the story is not approved it will have no status, if it has been approved to work on but not decided when then it will be part of the Backlog
   - Project: DSH unified board proposal

   Main project fields: